shlokj/CS-111-Lab-0/README.md

-## UID: 123456789
+## UID: 905754103

-(IMPORTANT: Only replace the above numbers with your true UID, do not modify spacing and newlines, otherwise your tarfile might not be created correctly)

 # A Kernel Seedling

-One sentence description
+This kernel module creates a file `/proc/count` that contains the number of processes runnning on the system.

 ## Building

-Explain how to build your kernel module
+To build this kernel module, run `make` in the root directory (where the Makefile is).

 ## Running

-Explain how to run your kernel module and what to expect
+To load the module, run `sudo insmod proc_count.ko`.
+This writes to the `/proc/count` file.
+To view the count, simply run `cat /proc/count`.

 ## Cleaning Up

-Explain how to remove your kernel module and clean up the code
+To remove the kernel module / clean up, run `sudo rmmod proc_count`.

 ## Testing

-Report which kernel release version you tested your module on (hint: use `uname`, check for options with `man uname`).
+The kernel release version I tested my module on was `5.14.8-arch1-1`.
+To get this, I ran `uname -r`.

-It should match release numbers as seen on <https://www.kernel.org/>.
+I ran the provided unit tests, and all 3 of them passed in ~12 seconds.

+I also ran a sanity check using `modinfo`, and the output seemed fine.